Minimal History-Deterministic Co-B\"uchi Automata: Congruences and Passive Learning: Canonical Automaton

-where each $n_i$ is chosen such that $q_{i+1}$ is a $z_p$-loop (just iterate $z_p$ until a state repeats), $x_i = x_{q_i}$, and $y_i = y_{q_i}$.
-Then this run visits $1$-transitions on all $x_i$ and thus is not accepting.
+where each $n_i$ is chosen such that $q_{i+1}$ is a $z_p$-loop, $x_i := x_{q_i}$, and $y_i := y_{q_i}$.
+Note that a $z_p$-loop is reached with sufficiently many iterations of $z_p$ because after each $z_p^n$ in the above run, the state of $\Bb$ must have the same language as $p$ (otherwise $f$ would not be a strategy for accepting the correct language).
+By choice of the $x_i$, the constructed run visits $1$-transitions on all $x_i$ and thus is not accepting.
 But in $\Aae$ there is an accepting run that moves to $p$ on $u$ and then loops on $p$ without visiting $1$-transitions.
 This contradicts that $f$ constructs an accepting run for each word in $L$, so there must be a $z_p$ loop $q$ that has the same safe language as $p$. \end{proof}